kgroveshok/z80-homebrew/DEV-DIARY.md

 * TODO Backspace mid string does not clean up shifted text
 * TODO Jump to end of line does not work should set to the number in last debug display
 * TODO If cursor at end of line, when go back it leaves custor displayed
+* TODO FORGET might be broken
+* TODO Go through all word code and set key debug spots
+* TODO Fix NUM2STR.
+* TODO Fix LEFT
+* TODO Fix RIGHT
+* TODO Fix 2SWAP
+* TODO Fix KEY
+* TODO Fix IS

+* TODO BUG Any push following the use of BREAD results in a malloc error...
+Retest

+* TODO New value type for signed and unsigned val.
+Add to maths.
+* TODO Add FILL word - ( addr n char -- ) fills address for n long with char
+* TODO Add ERASE word - ( addr n -- ) fills address for n long with zero
+* TODO LSHIFT and RSHIFT for bit shifting
 * TODO Add to start up a list of what storage labels are seen
 * TODO add ram test to the diags
 * TODO Speed up screen updates - instead of writing whole screen detect what has changed?
 * TODO Add no bank chip detection to format
 * TODO Add support for ELSE and ENDIF.
-IF THEN ELSE ENDIF   or IF THEN ENDIF
+IF THEN ELSE ENDIF   or IF THEN ENDIF.
+Or IF ...
+ELSE ...
+THEN
+* TODO Word to define lcd user character 0-3.
+Then word to output via emit etc
 * TODO Rework the storage system file structure and functions
 * TODO setup a compiler
 * TODO Add a stack content viewer to callmonitor code